remotion-dev/remotion/packages/docs/docs/gpu.md

 If a GPU is available, it should be enabled by default while rendering the preview.
 However, in headless mode, Chromium disables the GPU, leading to a significant slowdown in rendering time.

-## The way forward: Chrome 98
+## Using `--gl=angle`

-In Chrome 98 (scheduled for release in February 2022), the GPU can be used in headless mode.
-Testing a Chromium build that is compiled from source, we found that a video rendered on a `<canvas>` on macOS content is many times faster than in the stable version of Chrome.
+Since Chrome 98, the GPU can be used in headless mode.
+Adding `--gl=angle` (or `{chromiumOptions: {gl: "angle"}}` for the Node.JS APIs), we find that a video rendered on a `<canvas>` on macOS is many times faster.

-We will continue to observe this area and update this document with our findings and share best practices.
+However, there seems to be memory leakage from Chrome that may kill a long render, therefore we don't set `angle` as default.
+We recommend to render long videos that use the GPU in multiple parts.

 ## Considerations

 For rendering content that can benefit from a GPU, you might want to choose a cloud rendering solution to which a GPU can be attached to over AWS Lambda (which does not have a GPU).
 Most bigger cloud providers have some GPU-enabled VPS offerings.
 Apple M1 VPS instances might also be able to accelerate graphics rendering and be more economical than VPS instances with desktop graphic cards.

-Note that to realize these gains, the Chrome update has yet to arrive.
-We have not yet done any testing in the cloud.

 ## Software emulation